OluwadareLab/ParticleChromo3D/README.md

 **3. Input matrix file format:**
 -----------------------------------------------------------

-Square Matrix Input format: The square matrix is a comma seperated N by N intra-chromosomal contact matrix derived from Hi-C data, where N is the number of equal-sized regions of a chromosome.
+Square Matrix Input format: The square matrix is a space seperated N by N intra-chromosomal contact matrix derived from Hi-C data, where N is the number of equal-sized regions of a chromosome.

 **4. Usage:**
 -----------------------------------------------------------